abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 no demands placed on us---not on our physical bodies or on our personalities.
 All of our expectations are irrelevant; they are a fiction.
-We give ourselves freedom to be what we are, and from that freedom we wish for ourselves, *May I be happy*.
+We give ourselves freedom to be what we are, and from that freedom we wish for ourselves, *May I be happy.*

 For many of us, there can sometimes be a sense, or even an insight, that our *modus* *operandi* is not to be happy.
 For myself, when I look at my